 Here we are again, folks.
-It’s been three-ish years, and I am still using the Quell pain relief device (give or take two weeks when I forgot to wear it because my schedule was so disrupted that I forgot).
+We’re entering the third year (since I can’t do math), and I am still using the Quell pain relief device (give or take two weeks when I forgot to wear it because my schedule was so disrupted that I forgot).

 Five bands, who knows how many electrodes — both normal and the new sport model, which I very much prefer in these extremely humid summer months — and two Quell models later, we’ve made it to this point.

 Well, I still like the Quell!

 At one point before I upgraded to the new model, I feared that either my pain was getting worse or I was becoming sensitized to the electric current.
 Turning it up didn’t help, but I still couldn’t go without wearing it for very long before I was overcome with pain.
 That has been my overall plan, you know.
 To eventually go without wearing it, trying to set myself to absolute zero to see what my pain really is.
 I’ve been throwing medication at my pain since the age of 17.
 Surely it’s grown into some hydra demon, magnified into a creature with strength it could not possibly have without the fuel I’ve been supplying?
 What if I cut off that supply?
 What if I set it back to where it started and we began again?
 What would that pain actually be like?

 But it’s been so hard to get there, friends.
 Even removing a single Lyrica pill — 25 mg — has resulted in rebound migraines and lightning in my hands and feet.
 My neurologist says this isn’t withdrawal, but indications that I actually need to increase the pills.
 I would not be in withdrawal so soon, he says.
 Only one pill?
 That means the pain is there, waiting.

 So does that mean nerve pills forever, I asked?

 You might be on at least one or two kinds of pills for the rest of your life, he said.